From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Dashboard mobile responsivity example

 Note: most of the BI platforms offer responsive design for different devices.
-Expect Power BI and Tableau as there you will have to create a report for each device.
+Except Power BI and Tableau as there you will have to create a report for each device.

 3. Optimizing for Mobile: